Active viscoelastic nematics with partial degree of order: Theory

 There are two types of governing equations.
 The first set of equations comprises balance laws that do not imply dissipation of energy.
-In our case, these are the equations for the density $\rho$, the velocity field $\bv$, and the ordering tensor $\bQ$
+These, and the corresponding boundary conditions, are derived from the vanishing of the first four integrals in \eqref{eq:dissipazioneIntegrale_text}, for any test field. \comm{More precisely, we assume the local conservation of mass \eqref{eq:9a} and derive the remaining balance equations from \eqref{eq:dissipazioneIntegrale_text}, so that the equations for the density $\rho$, the velocity field $\bv$, and the ordering tensor $\bQ$ are}

-where the Cauchy $\bb$ is the external body force, $\bT$ is the Cauchy stress tensor, $\bh$ is the molecular field and $\str{\bh}= (\bh + \bh^T)/2 - \frac{1}{3}\tr(\bh) \bI$ is the traceless symmetric part of $\bh$.
-Their expressions are derived in Appendix \ref{app:equations} in the general case.
-When the free energy \eqref{eq:DensitaEnergiaPsiQ} is used, we find (see Appendix \ref{app:calculations} for more details on the ordering tensor equation)